The state of Iowa provides several veteran benefits. This section offers a brief description of them.

 Iowa Veterans Home

 The State of Iowa runs a Veterans Home in Marshalltown.
-The home has a total of 113 residential and 642 nursing beds available.
 Cost is based on need, however no one will be turned away.
 Spouses may be eligible for admission.
-Veterans must have an honorable discharge to be eligible for admission.
+Veterans must have an honorable discharge.

 Property Tax Exemption

 This benefit reduces a veteran's assessed home value for property tax purposes by $1,852.
 In order to qualify, a service member must have served on active duty during a period of war or for a minimum of 18 months during peacetime.